wgurecky/nukecluster/_sources/users.txt

 Windows Clients
 ---------------

-It is recommended to use PuTTY_ (freely avalible) to generate a public/private key pair. email the public key to a system administrator.
+It is recommended to use PuTTY_ (freely available) to generate a public/private key pair. email the public key to a system administrator.

 .. _PuTTY: http://www.putty.org/

 Dealing with “broken pipes”
 ---------------------------

-A SSH connection will not survive an extended network interuption due to intermittent connectivity (perhaps iffy wifi).
-You may recive the error message broken pipe if this occures.
+A SSH connection will not survive an extended network interruption due to intermittent connectivity (perhaps iffy wifi).
+You may receive the error message broken pipe if this occurs.
 Worse, if you happened to be running, say, your awesome post-processing utility when this happens the program may terminate before it is done and you would have to start all over again.
-To avoid such a catastrophe, it is advisable to use screen or tmux to ensure your SSH session survives interuptions in your connection to nukestar.
+To avoid such a catastrophe, it is advisable to use screen or tmux to ensure your SSH session survives interruptions in your connection to nukestar.

 To use screen::